-As the temperature dips and Scotland's jaw dropping landscapes sparkle in the clear winter light, nothing beats a refreshing stroll to soak up the winter wonderland around you.
+As the temperature dips and Scotland's jaw dropping landscapes sparkle in the clear winter light, nothing beats a refreshing winter walk to soak up the winter wonderland around you.
 Enjoy the magical appearance of hills glistening with snow, crisp air filling your lungs and frost crunching underfoot - plus it's a good excuse to warm up with a hot chocolate when you get back to base.

-Loch view walks
+Loch view winter walks

 Pause to enjoy views of tranquil waters as you stretch your legs on a great winter walk - guaranteed to work up your appetite for a hearty meal later on!
-These two routes offer stunning views of wintery scenery.
+These two routes offer stunning views of winter scenery.

 1. Loch Morlich, Cairngorms National Park